zhenhuan-yang/zhenhuan-yang.github.io/_posts/2020-11-15-jekyll-learning-notes.md

 To make the website looks like yours, start with editing `_config.yml` to the site author with your information.

+To add your avator, create a folder named `images` in `assets` folder.
+Put your avator picture inside.

 To edit the links, find your font awesome icons [here](https://www.w3schools.com/icons/default.asp).
 I did not find the brand icon for Google Scholar so I used `fas fa-fw fa-graduation-cap`.

 You also want to edit the site settings.
 If you intend to write blog and enable comments.
 Follow the instruction for how to use [disqus](https://disqus.com/).